Saber (Fate/Stay Night): Fate/Grand Order

 Artoria Pendragon appears in Fate/Grand Order as a recurring Servant.
 She is one of the Servants of Ritsuka Fujimaru of the Grand Order conflicts of Fate/Grand Order.
 She appears as Saber, along with her multiple forms Saber Alter and Saber Lily, as well as her newer forms Lancer and Lancer Alter, and gag forms as Archer, Rider Alter and Ruler form wearing a swimsuit, maid outfit and bunny girl costume respectively, as well as another rider form as "Santa Alter" introduced in the game and a Caster form introduced for the game's 5th anniversary.
-Her other gag iterations are the Assassin-class Mysterious Heroine X, Berserker-class Mysterious Heroine X Alter, and Foreigner-class Mysterious Heroine XX; all are stated to be Artorias came from space.
+Her other gag iterations are the Assassin-class Mysterious Heroine X, Berserker-class Mysterious Heroine X Alter, and Foreigner-classes Mysterious Heroine XX and XX Alter; all four are stated to be Artorias who originate from a technically-advanced alternate timeline called the "Servantverse", so named due to Servants being the dominant lifeform there.

 In the main story, Saber Alter appears in the Fuyuki chapter as the main antagonist, Lancer Alter appears in the London chapter, and Lancer in the form of "Lion King/Goddess Rhongomyniad" served as the central villain of Camelot chapter.
-Heroine X appeared in the Grand Time Temple chapter as one of "event and gag Servants".
+Heroine X appeared in the Grand Time Temple chapter as one of "event and gag Servants" while its Caster form served as the central character in the "Avalon la Fae" chapter.